HL7/fhir-sdoh-clinicalcare/input/pagecontent/capacity.md

 This workflow occurs before the initiation of a formal referral to a CBO.
 It is designed as a general query for service availability and assumes that no identifying information about the individual is exchanged.
 Consent workflows, as described elsewhere in this guide, are expected to take place *after* a successful capacity check when the formal referral is being prepared.

-1. **Referral Source Initiates an Indirect Referral**: The workflow begins when a **Referral Source** sends a referral to a **Coordinating Platform**, following the process described in the [Closed-Loop Referral Workflow](referral_workflow.html#referral-use-case-overview).
+1. **Referral Source Initiates an Indirect Referral**: The workflow begins when a **Referral Source** sends a referral to a **Coordination Platform**, following the process described in the [Closed-Loop Referral Workflow](referral_workflow.html#referral-use-case-overview).
-2. **Coordinating Platform Searches for CBO Services and Capacity**: Upon receiving the referral, the **Coordinating Platform** searches for an appropriate **CBO** with the capacity to fulfill the request.
-Typically, the Coordinating Platform uses its own internal resource directory for this search.
+2. **Coordination Platform Searches for CBO Services and Capacity**: Upon receiving the referral, the **Coordination Platform** searches for an appropriate **CBO** with the capacity to fulfill the request.
+Typically, the Coordination Platform uses its own internal resource directory for this search.
 In the future, this step could be integrated with standards-based directories, such as the FaST National Directory for Healthcare Providers and Services.
 The platform queries one or more CBOs by performing a FHIR search on the [SDOHCC Healthcare Service for Referral Management](StructureDefinition-SDOHCC-HealthcareServiceForReferralManagement.html) resource.
-For example, if the Coordinating Platform is looking for a CBO to assess an individual’s social care needs, they would query the selected CBO’s FHIR server(s) for HealthCareService’s that are categorized as “SDOH” and that have a type of “Assessment”.
+For example, if the Coordination Platform is looking for a CBO to assess an individual’s social care needs, they would query the selected CBO’s FHIR server(s) for HealthCareService’s that are categorized as “SDOH” and that have a type of “Assessment”.
 3. **CBO System Responds with Capacity Status**: The CBO system returns a Bundle containing [SDOHCC Healthcare Service for Referral Management](StructureDefinition-SDOHCC-HealthcareServiceForReferralManagement.html) resources that match the query criteria.
 - Each [SDOHCC Healthcare Service for Referral Management](StructureDefinition-SDOHCC-HealthcareServiceForReferralManagement.html) resource in the response **SHALL** indicate its current capacity status.
 - The capacity status can be one of the following: 'Has capacity', 'No capacity', or 'No capacity - waitlist available'.
 - If a waitlist is available, the IG supports the ability to optionally include unstructured text to provide additional information about the waitlist (e.g. number of people on the waitlist, estimated wait time, etc.).
 **NOTE**: Responses to capacity status queries may be synchronous or asynchronous to the request.
 For example, some implementations may choose to set the capacity status values for the services they offer on a daily or weekly basis and then respond to all inbound capacity requests based on the daily or weekly status values.
 Other implementations may choose to notify a person each time a capacity status query happens so they can respond synchronously.
-4. **Coordinating Platform Completes the Referral**: If the queried CBO has capacity, the **Coordinating Platform** forwards the referral to that **CBO**.
-If the CBO is at capacity, the Coordinating Platform repeats Steps 2 and 3 with other CBOs until a suitable partner is found.
+4. **Coordination Platform Completes the Referral**: If the queried CBO has capacity, the **Coordination Platform** forwards the referral to that **CBO**.
+If the CBO is at capacity, the Coordination Platform repeats Steps 2 and 3 with other CBOs until a suitable partner is found.
 This completes the capacity-check portion of the workflow, and the process continues as described in the [Closed-Loop Referral Workflow](referral_workflow.html#referral-use-case-overview).

 The diagram below shows a simplified view of the capacity status query workflow.